Using cloud-init to produce bootable ssh-ready Raspberry Pi SD cards

 Raspberry Pi OS Trixie images released on November 24, 2025 and later support cloud-init, making it easy to configure bootable SD cards for your personal needs.

 Here I demonstrate how to use cloud-init to set up Wi-Fi and SSH, so that your Pi is ready to use remotely without having to connect it to a monitor and keyboard first.
-Because the boot partition remains mounted at /boot/firmware after boot, these files are still present on the running Pi.
-Treat any secrets placed there, especially Wi-Fi credentials, as exposed.
+This example grants passwordless sudo to the initial user so that we don't need to expose a password hash.

-After flashing the Pi OS image, copy the following to /network-config on the boot filesystem:
+After flashing the Pi OS image, copy the following to /network-config on the

 # The following config sets up Wi-Fi and/or ethernet access